smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

     await screenshotStep.execute(this);

-You can also do the same as getStats to enable or disable this step more easily
+You can also do the same as getStats to enable or disable this step more easily.
+You just have to add "takeScreenshotForEachTest": true, in **configs/js.jitsiTutorial.config.json** in the payload.

 You can run the test again with:
 ```